SAKryukov/microtonal-fabric/article/SoundBuilder/article.md

 One may wonder, why all the applications of the [Microtonal Music Study project](https://SAKryukov.github.io/microtonal-chromatic-lattice-keyboard) start with the on-screen "Start" key or a power button.

-If one tries to initialize Web Audio subsystem when the page is loaded, it will fail.
-Depending on the browser, producing sound may still be possible, or it will require [resuming](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext/resume) of the [AudioContext](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext).
+If one tries to initialize the Web Audio subsystem when the page is loaded, it will fail.
+Depending on the browser, producing sound may still be possible, or it will require [resuming](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext/resume) the [AudioContext](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext).
 In both cases, the very first sound will be lost, and it may be delayed if the initialization is [lazily](https://en.wikipedia.org/wiki/Lazy_evaluation) performed on the first press on a musical instrument key.
 Therefore, both practices would be dirty.

 Web Audio starts to function in full only after the user of a Web page provides any input on this page.
 Why Web Audio behaves in such a strange way.
 I think this is very good.
 It tries to protect the users of a Web page.
 The users reasonably expect nice behavior.
 Even though many sites violate nice practices, people generally don't expect a nice site to produce any sound without the explicit consent of the user.
-Imagine what a user sometimes working in the middle of a night can feel if this person accidentally loads a Web page, which could wake up an entire household!
+Imagine what a user sometimes working in the middle of the night can feel if this person accidentally loads a Web page, which could wake up an entire household!
 Web browser tries to protect users from such accidents.

 Therefore, Web Audio should be initialized early, but only on some user's input.